Confidence intervals for the Poisson distribution: Conclusions

-As noted in Sec.~\ref{sec:Dsensiblep}, properties of nesting and continuity are related to bimonoticity in the $p$ values (as a funtcion of the null hypothesis).
-Requiring the confidence intervals and the $p$ values to be part of a consistent framework is desirable for a consistent description of the result of the measurement.
-For example, a confidence interval that is closer to the null hypothesis should correspond to a higher $p$ value than an interval which is farther.
-We thus consider it important that our intervals provide sensible $p$ values.
-In particular, the $p$ values should exhibit a continuous bimonotonic dependence on the null hypothesis.
-Among two-sided exact intervals only the Garwood interval achieves this, and in fact, gives the two-sided $p$ values that we naively calculate (``propability of obtaining at result as different or more from the null hypothesis as observed'').
+As noted in section~\ref{sec:Dsensiblep}, properties of nesting and continuity are related to bimonotonicity in the $p$-values (as a function of the null hypothesis).
+Requiring the confidence intervals and the $p$-values to be part of a consistent framework is desirable for a consistent description of the result of the measurement.
+For example, a confidence interval that is closer to the null hypothesis should correspond to a higher $p$-value than an interval which is farther.
+We thus consider it important that our intervals provide sensible $p$-values.
+In particular, the $p$-values should exhibit a continuous bimonotonic dependence on the null hypothesis.
+Among the studied two-sided exact intervals only the Garwood interval achieves this, and in fact, gives the two-sided $p$-values that we naively calculate (``probability of obtaining at result as different or more from the null hypothesis as observed'').

 While coverage and length are important, so are these other properties, and ensuring them seems worth erring on the conservative side in coverage.
 It is thus our recommendation to use the Garwood interval for the Poisson distribution.
 It appears to be the best that we can do while satisfying the intuitively hoped-for behavior.
 Fortunately, it is among the easiest to compute given an observation.
-As we have noted, it is also the default already for MATLAB, R, and perhaps other toolkits.
+As we have noted, it is also the default already for MATLAB and R, and perhaps other toolkits.

-We have cautioned that relying only on stated confidence intervals in averaging result of different measurements can be dangerous, and one should pay attention to the original sampling distribution when it is not normal.
+We have cautioned that relying only on stated confidence intervals in averaging result of different measurements may be unjustified, and one should pay attention to the original sampling distribution when it is not normal.

 One of the important uses of confidence intervals is in the graphical representation of a measurement, especially when histogramming data where each bin is a sampling from an independent Poisson distribution.
-If backgrounds are subtracted, don't be afraid to plot error bars that go negative, whether using Garwood or $\sqrt{n}$.
+If backgrounds are subtracted, do not be afraid to plot error bars that go negative, whether using Garwood or $\sqrt{n}$.
 Given that there are multiple choices in use, it is helpful to say how the error bars on histograms are computed.